julian-urbano/sigir2016-correlation/README.md

     @inproceedings{Urbano2016:correlation,
 	  author = {Urbano, Juli\'{a}n and Marrero, M\'{o}nica},
-      booktitle = {International ACM SIGIR Conference on Research and Development in Information Retrieval}, title = {{Estimating the Rank Correlation between the Test Collection Results and the True System Performance}}, year = {2016}
+      booktitle = {International ACM SIGIR Conference on Research and Development in Information Retrieval}, title = {{Toward Estimating the Rank Correlation between the Test Collection Results and the True System Performance}}, year = {2016}
     }